Sebastian-Fitzner/veams-components/README.md

 Each component has a data (JSON) and style (SCSS) file in the same folder.

-#### `panels`
+#### `wrap-with`

-In the `panels` folder you can find panel templates (also called factory or mini template).
+In the `wrap-with` folder you can find panel templates (also called factory or mini template).
 These templates can be used to wrap components and modules and structure your code base.

-Just copy and paste a `panel` into `resources/templates/partials/panels` and be sure you have added this folder to your assemble task.
+Just copy and paste a `wrap-with` into `resources/templates/partials/wrap-with` and be sure you have added this folder to your assemble task.

-To see how it works, take a look at `resources/templates/pages/page-section.hbs`.

 #### `markdown`